elizabethtl/elizabethtl.github.io/_posts/2025-07-16-context-matters.md

 **RQ3:** What are the challenges when acting on SCA results?
 **RQ4:** How can the SCA process be improved?

-After talking to our participants, we conducted a two-party qualitative coding on the interview transcripts.
+After talking to our participants, we conducted two-party qualitative coding on the interview transcripts.
 We came up with a codebook, essentially a mapping for our findings, based off of our interview questions.
 As we analyzed each interview transcript, we assigned codes to each of the findings.